Wenzil/UnityConsole/README.md

 }
 ```

-Unlike static commands, late bound commands allow for direct dependencies on gameobjects in the scene.
+The string array parameter contains any command-line arguments passed in.
+Unlike static commands, non-static commands make it easier to reference game objects in the scene.

 ## World space UI
 You can use the console in world space too!
-Simply set your Canvas Render Mode to World Space and you're good to go.
-You may need to scale down the Canvas.
+Simply set your Canvas Render Mode to World Space.
+You may also need to scale down the Canvas.
 In the future, I want to implement great VR support.
 There's an alpha VR demo [available here](http://wenzil.github.io/UnityConsole/).

 ## Appearance
 You can easily change the appearance of the console by changing the images, colors, font styles and state transitions used by the UI elements.
 It is also possible to anchor the console to any side of the screen.